Hardwick Spring Festival (Springfest)

 Huge Appreciation to Our Sponsors

-• Perform - have a talent or skill you’d like to share?—we have a spot for you.
+• Share an Activity or Talent - Have an idea to add to the mix?—we’d like to hear it.
+Have a talent or skill you’d like to perform?—we have a spot for you.

 • Groove, Dance - at the Beg, Steal or Borrow show on Friday.